Skip to contentFrançais

 This site is a work-in-progress and updated regularly.
 While we strive for accuracy, there may be errors in the data.

-If you notice any inaccuracies, please contact mplandlordcheck [ at ] protonmail [ dot ] com or Isaac Peltz.
+If you notice any inaccuracies, please contact mplandlordcheck [ at ] protonmail [ dot ] com.

 Methodology